-Surf School UX/UI Redesign resulted in +727% mobile engagement
+web Redesign resulted in +700% mobile engagement

-I redesigned the site to reduce cognitive overload, simplify booking paths, and make it mobile-friendly — resulting in +727% mobile engagement and +361% desktop interaction.
-Start scrolling for the story.
+Redesigned of a Surf School website to reduce cognitive overload, simplify booking paths, and make it mobile-friendly.
+Resulted in +727% mobile engagement and +361% desktop interaction.

-Or jump to the solution here.
+Start scrolling for the story or jump to the solution here.

 Lanzarote Surf, one of the most recognized surf schools in the Canary Islands, struggled with a cluttered, overwhelming website.